GECKODocs/docs2/docs/user_preferences.md

 #### Comment Deletion
 If you don’t want to see popup warnings when deleting task comments, check this box.

+#### Workspace Member Deletion
+If you don’t want to see popup warnings when deleting Workspace members, check this box.

 ### Workspace Settings

 #### Minimise task cards